Quick guide and location map

 - Accessibility: not suitable for wheelchairs or buggies.

-- Facilities: four free car parks, many benches and picnic areas, no toilets or refreshments onsite.
+- Facilities: four free car parks, many benches and picnic areas, no toilets.
+Little Coffee Pantry mobile refreshments at Top car park on Thursdays, Fridays and the weekend

 - Nature to discover: birds, butterflies, reptiles, dragonflies and roe deer.